-In the Code_Saturne GUI, create a new Code_Saturne xml file with 'New File'.
-Verify that the case directory structure has been recognised and save the file as 'Rayleigh1Million'.
+The CFD case could be setup using either SALOME CFDStudy module or code_saturne.
+In this tutorial code_saturne is used.
+Open the code_saturne GUI and follow the next steps.
+In the code_saturne GUI, create a new code_saturne xml file with 'New File'.
+Verify that the case directory structure has been recognised and save the file.
+The default name is 'setup.xml'.

-You can now proceed with setting up the Code_Saturne case, in the top down order of the folders in the left-hand side, starting with the mesh.
+You can now proceed with to the set up of code_saturne case, in the top down order of the folders in the left-hand side, starting with the mesh.